Samuel Mensiro: Östersunds FK (second spell)

 In the 2017 season, Mensah started the season with the club, playing in the defensive position.
 He then scored his first goal for Östersunds FK, in an opener against IFK Norrköping in the final of the Svenska Cupen, as they won 4–1 to qualify for the second qualifying round of the 2017–18 UEFA Europa League with manager Graham Potter.
 After the match, he explained his goal celebration following his middle finger gesture, which he described it as a "mistake", but nevertheless, enjoyed scoring his first goal for the club.
 However, he suffered an injury in a 2–1 loss against his former club Örebro SK on 16 April 2017 and was sidelined as a result.
 After returning from injury, Mensiro appeared as an unused substitute in numbers of matches before returning to start against Kalmar on 20 May 2017, in a 2–1 win.
 Shortly after his return, he quickly regained his first team place in number of matches, mostly playing in the centre–back and right–midfield position.
-Mensiro scored again this season on 16 July 2017, in a 2–1 win over Djurgårdens.
+Mensiro scored again this season on 16 July 2017, in a 2–1 win over Djurgården.
 Mensiro was part of the squad when he helped the side defeat the teams of Galatasaray, Fola Esch, and PAOK to secure the club's historic entry into the Europa League group stage.
 They finished second in their group, level on points with Athletic Bilbao.
 For his performance and display at the club this season, Mensiro signed a three–year contract with the club on 9 August 2017.
 At the end of the 2017, Mensiro finished the season, making 34 appearances (10 times in the UEFA Europa League) and scoring 2 times in all competitions.
 In addition, he went on to win the Right to Dream Player of the Year award for 2017.

 In the 2018 season, Mensiro started the whole game in the round of 32 first leg of the UEFA Europa League, in a 3–0 loss against Arsenal.
-Although he appeared as an unused substitute in a follow up leg, which saw Ostersunds FK beat Arsenal 2–1 at the Emirates Stadium, they exited the competition after losing 4–2 on aggregate.
+Although he appeared as an unused substitute in a follow-up leg, which saw Ostersunds FK beat Arsenal 2–1 at the Emirates Stadium, they exited the competition after losing 4–2 on aggregate.
 However, Mensiro spent the start of the season on the sidelines, due to his own injury concern and was placed on the substitute bench instead.
 It wasn't until on 18 April 2018 when he made his first appearance of the season, in a 1–1 draw against Kalmar FF.